kyrylolvov/button-styles-poc/README.md

 # Project Name
-Shadcn Button Styles (Neumorphism, Neobrutalism) PoC
+Shadcn Button Styles (Neumorphism, Neobrutalism, etc.) PoC

 ## Description
 This project showcases different button styles inspired by the concepts of Neumorphism and Neobrutalism.
 It serves as a proof of concept for implementing these styles in web applications.